SwissDataScienceCenter/renku/docs/docs/10-users/20-getting-started/_01-full-tutorial.md

 :::info

 You can connect code repositories on GitHub and GitLab.com, too.
 Check out the **Integrations** page (accessible via the 👤 user menu in the top right) to connect your accounts and sync access to repositories.
-For more information, see [How to connect your Renku account to your GitHub or GitLab account](https://www.notion.so/How-to-connect-your-Renku-account-to-your-GitHub-or-GitLab-account-3d394998d82b44b4a053e9461949119a?pvs=21).
+For more information, see [How to connect your Renku account to your GitHub or GitLab account](/docs/users/code/guides/connect-renku-account-to-github-or-gitlab-account).
-And, if your institution has a dedicated GitLab instance you would like to integrate with Renku, do not hesitate to [Contact](https://www.notion.so/Contact-dd098db288ff433893a4d4d429da99c1?pvs=21)  us, and we will be happy to add it to the list.
+And, if your institution has a dedicated GitLab instance you would like to integrate with Renku, do not hesitate to [Contact](/docs/community)  us, and we will be happy to add it to the list.

 :::

-For more information about working with code repositories on Renku, check out the **code** section in the [How To Guides](https://www.notion.so/Renku-How-To-Guides-900f417fc205439789a9fbdc5cadcec8?pvs=21).
+For more information about working with code repositories on Renku, check out the [How To Guides](/docs/users/code/code-repository).

 ## Step 4: Launch a Session